pkeir/clinfo/README.md

 cmake --build .
 ```

+On Android, the OpenCL header files is automatically download from [KhronosGroup's repo](https://github.com/KhronosGroup/OpenCL-Headers) and the OpenCL runtime library is automatically found and linked.
 To build on Android, type these commands:
 ```
 git clone https://github.com/HO-COOH/clinfo
 cd clinfo